Lupe Pintor: World championships

 Soon after the Lee fight, Pintor vacated his world title and started eyeing the WBC Super Bantamweight crown worn by the great Wilfredo Gómez.
 Stepping up, he immediately beat former WBA World Bantamweight Champion Jorge Luján and then, on 3 December of that year, he and Gómez met as part of the Carnival of Champions in New Orleans.
 Showcased on HBO, this duel was subsequently dubbed the division's 'Fight of The Decade' by The Ring magazine.
 But it did not go Pintor's way.
 Gómez recorded a fourteenth-round knockout and relinquished his own title five months later.

 Pintor was inactive throughout 1983.
 He returned to the ring a year-and-a-half later as a fully-fledged Super Bantamweight defeating Ruben Solorio on 16 February 1984 and busied himself thereafter trying to get another shot at the world title. his perseverance paid off when he was pitted against Juan 'Kid' Meza, the WBC's Super Bantamweight Champion on 18 August 1985.
 Pintor floored the defending champion three times on the way to collecting a unanimous decision and celebrated his new status as a double world title holder.

 His first defense of this new crown did not go to plan.
 Traveling to Bangkok to meet Samart Payakaroon, Pintor exceeded the division weight limit and was subsequently stripped of his title at the scales.
 Payakaroon could still become champion if he defeated Pintor but if Pintor won the title would be declared vacant.
 Payakaroon pounded Pintor to defeat in five rounds and the ex-champion quit fighting for the next eight years.

 Pintor made a comeback of sorts in 1994, but at the comparatively advanced age of thirty-eight, he was long past his best.
-Winning just twice in seven contests through over the next eighteen months, he was finally convinced that it was time to retire.
+Winning just twice in seven contests over the next eighteen months, he was finally convinced that it was time to retire.